Skip to content

 This functionality is available in Karafka Pro, and you can read about it here.

-Dispatch warranties
+Dispatch Warranties

-Please note that the original offset, partition, and topic information will not be preserved.
+The original offset, partition, and topic information will not be preserved.
 If you need those, we recommend you use the Enhanced Dead Letter Queue.

 If you need messages dispatched to the DLQ topic to preserve order, you either need to use a DLQ topic with a single partition, or you need to use the Enhanced Dead Letter Queue implementation.

-Manual DLQ dispatch
+Manual DLQ Dispatch

 class OrdersStatesConsumer